realtnt/realtnt/README.md

 ## 👨‍💻 About me:
 I am a software developer and tech enthusiast with a passion for solving complex problems and building beautiful, functional applications.
 I have experience with a variety of programming languages and technologies, and I'm always eager to learn more.

-Many years ago I worked as an audio programmer in games for a few years.
+Many years ago I worked as an audio programmer in games.
 I even have a dev's profile page!
+My 15ms of fame!

 <img src="https://github.com/realtnt/realtnt/blob/main/GameProgrammingCredits.png" width="400">